ironhack-labs/lab-javascript-greatest-movies/README.md

 }
 ```

-**Keep in mind**, you have to return a new array with all the info about movies, meaning, you shouldn't modify the original array. :white_check_mark:
+__Keep in mind__, you have to return a new array with all the info about movies, meaning, you shouldn't modify the original array. :white_check_mark:

-### BONUS Iteration: Best yearly rate average
+### BONUS: Best yearly rate average

-We always hear so much about classic movies, but we want to know which year has the best average rate, so we can declare the **BEST YEAR FOR CINEMA** officially!
+We always hear so much about classic movies, but we want to know which year has the best average rate, so we can declare the __BEST YEAR FOR CINEMA__ officially!

 Go ahead and find which year have the best average rate for the movies that were released on that year!
 Create `bestYearAvg()` function that receives an array of movies and gives us an answer which year was the best year for cinema and what was its average rate.

 ![](https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_dfc3fe557576abca4dba274e3aabe9a3.gif)

-**Happy coding!** :heart:
+__Happy coding!__ :heart: